AvaTax SDK JRE

 </dependency>

-• Under src - > main - > resources folder create log4j.properties file and add the configurations which would cater your needs.
-One such example is below
+• Under the src -> main -> resources folder, create a log4j.properties file and add the configurations which would cater your needs.
+For example:

 log4j.rootLogger=INFO, STDOUT